 Read the entire chiropractic Neck Pain brochure below.

-And it's so easy to use.
-Simply reach for a copy and hand it to a patient observing, "This week we're trying to help as many people with neck pain as we can.
-If you know someone you think we can help, I hope you’ll give them this."
+Simply hand a copy to a patient observing, "This week we want to help as many people with neck pain as we can.
+If you know someone you think we can help, I hope you'll give them this."

 Does your current neck pain brochure measure up?
-Use this 10-pont checklist.
+Compare using this 10-point checklist.

 Included in our Symptoms Package.
-We've bundled the most common chiropractic admitting complaints in a money-saving package.
+We've bundled the most common chiropractic admitting complaints in a money-saving package to grow your practice.